 For semester- or year-long study abroad, students can take courses on foreign governments and politics, especially of the host country, or courses on international relations that count toward their political science major.
 The department will work with you to arrange courses and transfer credits from these universities.

 If you're interested in studying abroad, visit Education Abroad at UNL.
-Then see Kara Brant, the Political Science adviser, to identify Political Science courses at the foreign university you're applying to.
+Then set up an appointment with the department's academic advisor, Carmen Kelle, over myPlan to identify political science courses at the foreign university you are applying to.
 The adviser will match these courses to UNL courses and arrange for you to get UNL credit for them.